envima/spatialMaxent/README.md

 #### Forward Variable Selection (FVS)

+The `Forward Variable Selection` as designed by [Meyer et al. (2018)](https://doi.org/10.1016/j.envsoft.2017.12.001) is used to

 #### Forward Feature Selection (FFS)
-The FFS (parameter: ffs=true/false) trains one model with each feature (hinge, linear, threshold, product, quadratic).
-Then the best one is chosen and the other features ar .
-Note that the setting of features in the main maxent tab ("Auto features", "Hinge features", etc.) will be ignored by spatialMaxent as all features are tested one after another.
+The `Forward Feature Selection` follows the same structure as the FVS.
+It trains one model with each feature (hinge, linear, threshold, product, quadratic).
+Then the best one is chosen and the other features are tested in combination with it until no in crease in model performance is observed.
+Note that the setting of features in the main maxent tab (`Auto features`, `Hinge features`, etc.) will be ignored by spatialMaxent if a FFS is done as all features are tested one after another.

 #### Beta multiplier tuning
 The beta multiplier tuning has three input parameters: The lowest beta multiplier to be tuned (beta start) the highest beta multiplier to be tuned (beta end) and the steps in which the beta multiplier is increased from betastart to the highest beta multiplier (beta step). e.g.(beta start=1,beta end=5 and beta step=0.5 will try the following beta multipliers: 1 1.5 2 2.5 3 3.5 4 4.5 5).